vedph/cadmus-ndp-app/README.md

 ## History

+- 2025-08-17: adding figurative plan item editor and its dependencies.
 - 2025-08-14:
   - added features to FRAC layout part and let it opt in for role-dependent thesauri.
 This allows using this part also for printed books.
   - added books figurative plan library.